Description

 Parents

-Hamming codes and their punctured and shortened versions are LP universally optimal codes [10].
+Hamming codes and their once-punctured and once-shortened versions are LP universally optimal codes [13].

 \(q\)-ary Hamming code